 safety considerations.

-One SMR-sized model as well as a number of microreactors that use gas coolants are under development.
+One SMR as well as a number of microreactors that use gas coolants are under development.
 The timelines for commercializing these technologies are uncertain.
 X-Energy plans to deliver a commercial four-unit generation facility using its Xe-100 reactor by the “early 2030s”.47

 The 320 MW plant has pre-selected Seadrift, Texas as the location; however, the plans are still in the pre-application process with the NRC.
 Also in the pre-application process is the EM2, a 265 MW helium-cooled fast reactor from General Atomics Electromagnetic Systems.